Examining Values at a Start-Up Shul

 Therefore, it is through the lens of the uniquely Canadian Jewish experience – and particularly the Montreal Jewish experience – that I wish to respond to Rabbi Sid’s four propositions from his essay in Jewish Megatrends and how my organization is (or is not) aligned with them.

-Driven by a multi-denominational clergy collaboration and inspired by contemporary movements in Jewish spirituality, Montreal Open Shul (MOS) was born about two years ago.
-MOS is dedicated to creating and celebrating innovative and inclusive opportunities for contemplative and experiential Jewish practice, learning, and community building.
+Driven by a multi-denominational clergy collaboration and inspired by contemporary movements in Jewish spirituality, Lev Shul was born about two years ago.
+Lev Shul is dedicated to creating and celebrating innovative and inclusive opportunities for contemplative and experiential Jewish practice, learning, and community building.
 Not bound by a particular location, we meet in yoga studios, the JCC, cafés, synagogues, homes, event venues and various religiously unconventional spaces around the city, bringing joy, spirit, song and celebration to places without a Jewish institutional presence.
 We try to be welcoming to the unaffiliated, those who only marginally identify as Jewish, as well as those looking to enrich their current Jewish experience and practices.

 To understand the needs of Canadian Jews, Jewish community professionals have invested much effort into identifying the elements that make up Jewish identity.
 A 2018 Environics Institute Survey of Jews in Canada found that Canadian Jews identified a specific set of elements that constitute “being Jewish.”
 These include: